How many backlinks has got a website? Nobody knows that in fact. Different counters give different counts.

-Checking backlinks on different web sites and/or on different conditions helps us chart the landscape and make important decisions in SEO.
+We check backlinks to see what our collection consists of.
+Checking backlinks with different tools and on different conditions helps to chart the landscape and make important decisions in SEO.

 Anchor text that contains a domain name isn't a backlink, thus